-Refer to the Handling of Completion of Doctoral Degree Program by Students Who Show Outstanding Academic Performance as Stipulated in the Provisions of Articles 35.1 and 35.4 of the Graduate School Regulations for further details.
+Refer to the Handling of Completion of Doctoral Degree Program by Students Who Show Outstanding Academic Performance as Stipulated in the Provisions of Articles 44.1 and 44.3 of the Graduate School Regulations for further details.

 Students to whom this exception applies will be exempted from acquiring course credits that must be attained from Research Seminars.
 However, they are required to complete the Research Seminars they are taking in their final semester.
 If a student intends to complete a doctoral degree program in the middle of a semester, completion of the Research Seminars taken in the prior semester will be sufficient.
 Research Seminar course credits not acquired due to the shortened study period can be waived from credit requirements, i.e., fifty-four credits or more, of which at least twenty-four are from the doctoral degree program, notwithstanding the provisions in 9-3.
-(Article 15 of the Rules on Graduate Learning)
+(Article 14 of the Institute of Science Tokyo Detailed Regulations on Graduate School Studies)